BonyChops/Game-Console-Activity-to-Discord/README.md

 3. Done!
 Easy-peasy!
 2. Run `start.exe` (`start.py`).
 It will change your Discord profile automatically.

-# Run app automatically when you booted up pc (Win)
+# Run app automatically when you booted up pc (Win only)
 Just run `automaticallyBoot.exe`
 It don't require admin rights.